 Product Brief Explained

 A product brief, also known as a product specification, describes a product’s aims, features, and general direction.
-It contains all of the requirements and critical product information required by a product team to construct a new quality or product.
+It contains all the requirements and critical product information required by a product team to construct a new quality or product.
+It is a valuable tool in the product development process.
+Starting one costs relatively little money, but it has a lot of potential.

 A product brief is a document that allows specialized product teams to flesh out concepts.
 There is no set time limit; however, you should select the structure and length that works best for your team and product.